 3. Rights Granted to the Company

-You agree that any User Content that you or individuals acting on your behalf send to the Company via the Site will not be considered confidential or proprietary, even if the User Content is labeled “Confidential” or “Proprietary.”
-Further, the Company will own all User Content you submit via the Site, and by submitting the User Content to the Company, you irrevocably assign to the Company all worldwide rights, title, and interest in and to that User Content.
+You agree that any User Content that you or individuals acting on your behalf send to the Company via the Site or any of the Company’s related social networking accounts will not be considered confidential or proprietary, even if the User Content is labeled “Confidential” or “Proprietary.”
+Further, the Company will own all User Content you submit to it, and by submitting the User Content to the Company, you irrevocably assign to the Company all worldwide rights, title, and interest in and to that User Content.
 The Company may use such User Content in any format, medium, and with any technology or devices (whether now or hereafter known or existing).
 The Company may display, reproduce, adapt, reformat, translate, store, modify, create derivative works from, distribute, transmit and otherwise exploit all or any portion of your User Content on the Site or through any other distribution platform, for any purpose, without any accounting, notification, credit, payment or other obligation to you.
 The Company has no obligation to receive your consent or approval to take any actions with respect to any User Content you submit.
-These Company rights shall commence immediately upon your submission of User Content to the Site and continue thereafter perpetually and indefinitely.
+These Company rights shall commence immediately upon your submission of User Content to the Site or to any of the Company’s related social networking accounts and continue thereafter perpetually and indefinitely.

 The Company shall not be required or have any obligation to display or use any User Content that you submit.
 The Company has no obligation to take advantage of any of its rights in any User Content you submit.
 You agree to release the Company from any and all claims, suits, actions, demands, liens, encumbrances, or other rights which you may or could have in relation to your User Content.